 \subsection{Conclusion and Open Questions}

-Replicability is an interesting and highly desirable property of learning algorithms, but comes at a major cost due to its extreme requirements (making many classes quadratically harder to learn, and others like 1-D thresholds simply impossible).
+Replicability is a highly desirable property of learning algorithms, but comes at a major cost due to its extreme requirements (making many classes at least quadratically harder to learn, and others like 1-D thresholds simply impossible).
 In this work, we have shown that several natural relaxations of replicability are feasible for \textit{any} learnable class, often at very little cost for constant replicability parameters.

 Our work leaves open several interesting questions, most obviously settling the sample complexity of pointwise and approximate replicability, but also whether either notion can be achieved \textit{properly} for any class.
 Below, we discuss a few challenges and potential directions toward resolving the former of these questions.